rfernandezdo/rfernandezdo.github.io/docs/blog/posts/2024/20240227_Azure_Policy_first_initiative.md

 In this post, we'll walk through the steps of creating your first initiative in Azure.

 !!!
 Info
     You need to have a good understanding of Azure Policy before creating an initiative.
-If you're new to Azure Policy, check out our post on [Azure Policy] and [Azure Policy first policy]
+If you're new to Azure Policy, check out our post on [Azure Policy] and [Writing Your First Policy in Azure with Portal].

 [Azure Policy]: 20240224_Azure_Policy.md
 [Writing Your First Policy in Azure with Portal]: 20240226_Azure_Policy_first_policy.md